DanielHoffmann/jquery-svg-pan-zoom/README.md

 SVG-enabled browser (does not work with SVG work-arounds that use Flash)

 # The viewBox
-The viewBox is an attribute of SVG images that define which parts of the image are visible, it is defined by 4 numbers: X, Y, Width, Height.
+The viewBox is an attribute of SVG images that defines the area of the SVG that is visible, it is defined by 4 numbers: X, Y, Width, Height.
 These numbers together specify the visible area.
 This plugin works by manipulating these four numbers.
 For example, moving the image to the right alters the X value while zooming in reduces Width and Height.

 # Usage